 There are many other key factors for you to consider too including - Selecting the correct padding; obtaining qualified installation; and getting a good price!
 Learn more about Best & Worst Places to Buy New Carpet

 Costly Carpet Buying Mistakes / Common Carpet Complaints...

 Here is a list of common carpet complaints from homeowners who bought new carpet and why they were unhappy with their carpet purchase.
 My years of experience and ongoing research has revealed that fewer than 14% of consumers make ALL the right Carpet choices from start to finish.
 The other 86% either spend too much, choose the wrong materials, end up with installation problems or unhappy in some way with their Carpet Buying Experience.

 What can go wrong you might ask?
 Plenty!
 Here is a list of unfortunate homeowners who didn't do their carpet homework and have lost thousands!
 Read about how to avoid Costly Consumer Carpet Buying Mistakes

 Too many Carpet Salespeople are not proficient at measuring for carpet and that could spell bad news for you.
 It's easier for them to just add on a few extra yards of carpet to the estimate and not have worry about ordering too little material to do the job.
 Why should they take the time and effort to be spot-on accurate when adding a few extra yards of carpet and padding to your order will only increase their profits?

-Consumers Need Accurate Measuring
+Homeowners Need Honest and Accurate Measuring

 Some homes are simple or easy to measure because the rooms are small or square.
 While other homes have unusual shaped rooms with varied angles that can create more material waste.
 Unusual room dimensions and layout oddities can be very difficult and time consuming for inexperienced salespeople to measure up accurately.
 In many cases, it is beyond their capability to measure accurately in a way that will save you the most money on materials and labor costs.